anas-mahmud/anas-mahmud/README.md

 <h1 align="center">Hello!
 I'm Anas Mahmud, I'm a Full-Stack Developer.</h2>

 <p align="left">I'm a MERN Stack engineer who enjoys developing scalable and dependable online applications.
-I'm a good team player as well, and I'm always willing to assist my coworkers.
+I'm also a good team player, and I'm always willing to assist my coworkers.
 I'm also a quick learner and always up for a challenge.<br><br>I'm looking for an opportunity to use my skills and experience to build innovative web applications that make a difference in the world.</p>

 ## :chart_with_upwards_trend: Current Stats